Netflix : How a Subscription Price Cut Boosted Free Cash Flow!

 Netflix has become an integral part of our lives.
 From “Stranger Things” to “The Crown”, Netflix’s original content keeps us hooked, episode after episode.

-But did you know that behind the scenes, there’s another kind of drama unfolding—one that involves managing billions of dollars, financial risks, and strategic moves?
+But did you know that behind the scenes, there’s another kind of drama unfolding—one that involves managing billions of dollars, financial risks, and strategic moves detailed in the Netflix annual report?

 260 million.
 That’s the number of subscribers Netflix has amassed since 2013.

 This success, however, comes with a significant price tag.
 In less than a decade, Netflix has borrowed more than $16 billion to spur growth.
-Even with all that's going on, the company has kept a friendly balance, keeping investors happy while also chasing further growth.
+Even with all that's going on, the company has kept a friendly Netflix balance sheet, keeping investors happy while also chasing further growth.

 So, What Makes Netflix Financially Click in 2024?